KevinA-cpu/PI.EXCHANGE.FrontendCodingChallenge/README.md

-# PIEXCHANGEFECODINGCHALLENGE
+# PI.EXCHANGE.FrontendCodingChallenge

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` before `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Or you can see the live demo [here](https://pi-exchange-frontend-coding-challenge.netlify.app/).

 ## Code scaffolding